Somerset de Chair: Writings

 De Chair wrote historical non-fiction, a number of now largely neglected novels, one play, three collections of poetry, and several works of autobiography.
 He also edited several volumes of the memoirs of Napoleon in English.

 Houses and art

 De Chair was known for his extravagant taste and lived in a series of large country houses.
-He lived between 1944 and 1949 at Chilham Castle and leased Blickling Hall from the Marquess of Lothian.
+He lived between 1944 and 1949 at Chilham Castle in Kent, and leased Blickling Hall in Norfolk, the former home of the Marquess of Lothian, from the National Trust.
 He owned St Osyth's Priory in Essex from 1954 until his death in 1995, and also bought Bourne Park House in Kent with his last wife, Lady Juliet Wentworth-Fitzwilliam.